0xumarkhatab/Rent-web3/README.md

 ## Inspiration
 Web3 is booming.
 Future is promising with the opportunities Metaverse will bring.<br/>
-But some Web3 assets became the cake of rich since they were launched like NFTs.
+But some Web3 assets became the cake of rich since they were launched - NFTs for example.

 Due to tremendous use cases of NFTs like